NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

-# Lab 03: Analyze text in the Azure AI Foundry portal
+# Lab 03: Analyze text in the Microsoft Foundry portal

 ## Lab overview